 - providing pre-sentence reports for magistrates' courts and the Crown Court on people charged with an offence, which help magistrates and judges to decide what sentence should be passed;

-- carrying out risk assessments in order to protect the public from further possible offending;
+- carrying out risk assessments and reviews on offenders in order to protect the public from further possible offending;

-- managing and enforcing community orders made by the courts, which may involve offenders' participation in accredited offending behaviour programmes (usually run by specially trained probation officers), ensuring offenders attend supervision with a probation officer, and/or ensuring offenders undertake unpaid work that benefits the community (if offenders do not cooperate, the probation officer will arrange their return to court for a further punishment);
+- managing and enforcing community orders made by the courts, which may involve offenders' participation in accredited offending behaviour programmes (usually run by specially trained probation officers), ensuring offenders attend supervision with a probation officer, or ensuring offenders undertake unpaid work that benefits the community (if offenders do not cooperate, the probation officer will arrange their return to court for a further punishment);

-- delivering accredited offending behaviour programmes to change offenders' attitudes and behaviour in order to help reduce further offending;
+- motivating and changing offenders' attitudes and behaviour in order to help reduce further offending;

-- providing specialist reports to prison governors and parole review boards that help determine whether a prisoner should be released and, if so, under what conditions, e.g. curfew/tagging order or probation supervision;
+- providing specialist reports to prison governors and parole review boards that help determine whether a prisoner should be released and, if so, under what conditions, e.g. curfew or tagging order or probation supervision;

 - undertaking meticulous record keeping and review processes;

 - working with prisoners sentenced to 12 months or more in custody during and after their sentence, helping them to reintegrate into the community;

 - liaising with victims of serious crime, e.g. violence or sex offences, to keep them informed about a prisoner's progress in prison;

 - gathering feedback from the victim(s) about the impact of the offence and any fears and concerns about the proposed release of the prisoner;

 - working with other agencies to help local crime reduction and community safety, e.g. police, local authorities, courts, health services, substance misuse services, voluntary agencies and youth offending teams;

 - managing approved premises (formerly called hostels), which provide accommodation for people on bail or probation or offenders on parole;